lucasjahn/hakuna-mcp/README.md

 Bring Hakuna (hakuna.ch) time tracking into AI assistants via Model Context Protocol (MCP).
 Use natural language to list, create, and update time entries; start/stop timers; look up projects and tasks; and get quick hour totals by day or project.
 Deletion is intentionally disabled for safety.

+> ⚠️ Experimental Software Notice
+> This MCP is experimental and under active development.
+While implemented with great care to prevent data loss through append-only description updates and other safety measures, it cannot be guaranteed to be completely safe.
+Please use with caution, especially in production environments.
+Always test in a non-critical workspace first. 🧪

 ## What You Can Do

 - "Log 1.5 hours to task 123 on Project A for yesterday"